 Replacement part information for Stainless Steel Pumps Chart | Parts kits and individual parts

-A snapshot list of food manufacturers using Server Products' Pouched Dispensing equipment.
+A snapshot matrix of food manufacturers using Server pouched product dispensing equipment.

 Remote Dispensing System Redesign: Design update reduces complexity, eliminates two part numbers.

 SST Pump Change: Replaced machined seal assembly (83003 Rev F) on all 1 oz stainless steel pumps with a molded Teflon® seal (83003 Rev G)

 Knob Change: Eliminated o-ring 82053 on stainless steel pumps and fountain jar lid knobs